 (with the Company since October 1, 2020)

-The Supervisory Board of United Internet AG was re-elected in part by the Annual Shareholders' Meeting 2021 and comprised the following members in the fiscal year 2021:
+The Supervisory Board of United Internet AG comprised the following members in the fiscal year 2022:

-- Dr. Manuel Cubero del Castillo-Olivares, deputy chair
+- Dr. Manuel Cubero del Castillo-Olivares, Deputy Chairman

 - Stefan Rasch